awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

    1. If desired, choose **Enable Detailed CloudWatch Metrics**\.

-   For more information about CloudWatch metrics, see [Monitoring REST API Execution with Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.
+   For more information about CloudWatch metrics, see [Monitoring REST API execution with Amazon CloudWatch metrics](monitoring-cloudwatch.md)\.

 1. To enable access logging: